AIM-Harvard/mhub/README.md

 > sys	0m0,053s
 ```

+Since the `mhubai/totalsegmentator:cuda12.0` container will now be stored in your system, new runs will likely take around 30 seconds.

 ### Building Containers Locally

-If for some reason (e.g., platform compatibility) you would like to build the MHub containers locally, you can do so in a couple of very simple steps.
+If for some specific reason (e.g., platform compatibility) you would like to build the MHub containers locally, you can do so in a couple of very simple steps.

 First, `cd` in the directory storing the dockerfile of the container you're interested to.
 The MHub containers are provided both without CUDA support (`nocuda`) and with CUDA support (`cudaXX.X`, .e.g, `cuda12.0`) whenever possible: